 Did you know about the world’s first tickle spa – CosquilleArte in Madrid.
 You can go there to have therapists work on you with their fingertips or feathers to relax you.
 Who knew?

-So – whatever your reaction – here are some facts about tickling:
+So – whatever your reaction – here are 11 facts about tickling:

 What happens when you are tickled?